James Joseph Sylvester: Biography

-In 1883, he returned to England to take up the Savilian Professor of Geometry at Oxford University.
-He held this chair until his death, although in 1892 the University appointed a deputy professor to the same chair.
+In 1883, Sylvester returned to England to take up the position of Savilian Professor of Geometry at Oxford University.
+He held this chair until his death, although in 1892 the university appointed a deputy professor to the same chair.
 He was on the governing body of Abingdon School.

 Sylvester died at 5 Hertford Street, London on 15 March 1897.
 He is buried in Balls Pond Road Cemetery on Kingsbury Road in London.